 - Sourdough starter-Fed the night before so it’s nice and bubbly in the morning.
 Learn how to make your own starter here.

 - Whole milk-We use raw milk from our dairy cows.

 - Eggs-I prefer to bake with duck eggs so if you don’t have ducks, try checking your local feed store or farmer’s market for some!
 Chicken eggs work as well.

 - Melted butter–Homemade butter is so delicious, and easy to make!
 If you’re using store-bought butter, either salted or unsalted is fine.

 - Honey-We use honey from our own bees.
 If you don’t have bees of your own, find a source for local, raw honey if able.

 Tools You Will Need

-- Blender-You can mix the batter by hand in a bowl but I have found a blender to be the best way and I don’t have as many small lumps.
+- Blender-You can mix the batter by hand in a large bowl but I have found a blender to be the best way and I don’t have as many small lumps.
 It also mixes this thin batter really well so it’s nice and smooth when you pour it.
 An immersion blender works as well.

 - Measuring cups and spoons

 - Frying pan-We received a special crepe pan years ago as a gift and it works great.
 We make crepes a lot so it’s definitely handy to have!
-If you don’t have a crepe pan, a regular frying pan will work as well.
+If you don’t have a crepe pan, a regular frying non-stick pan or cast iron skillet will work.
 Just be sure to butter it well!